 • Aug.
 2000.
 The Orphanage Safari.
 We sponsored a safari for 10 local orphans and just had to go on it to see what they got out of it!

-Tsavo West National Park ( Kenya )
+Tsavo West National Park, Ke

 Please follow this link to KWS' web page on Tsavo West National Park.

-We've been to Tsavo West twice :
+We've been to Tsavo West three times:

 • Dec.
 1994.
 Last night flying visit on our first safari.
 By this time we were all suffering from our ordeal in one way or another and didn't get much out of it.